DaveyManuel/Assignment_1_code_refactor/README.md

 Moved font-size style under the body instead of under seperate p selector

 Deleted multiple selectors from nav bar because there is only one nav tag, one ul tag, and one li tag in the whole HTML document.
 Example: .header nav became just nav, .header nav ul became just ul, and .header nav ul li became just li.

+## 5th commit
+CSS

+Moved content styling ahead of benefits styling to match the flow of our HTML

+Moved styling for .content img to both classes .float-left and .float-right because they were describing the same element

+Started to comment my stylesheet

+HTML

+Re-added IDs to the three article elements in the content section because I realized I needed them in order for our anchor tags to function correctly.